ajaysridharan/slate/source/includes/_invoices.md

 Invoices API allows you to import non-Stripe payments to FirstOfficer.

+FirstOfficer cannot change the data in Stripe, so any changes done here will not affect customer billing.

 Imported invoices will be processed during the next metrics recalculation, usually within one hour.
 This means your metrics will not update right away after you've imported the invoice.